Zeko enjoys writing about gift ideas and creative ways to celebrate holidays and special occasions.

 Gorgeous Cupcake Bouquet

-Those who don’t have time for baking cupcakes or are not good at baking can buy a batch of already made and frosted cupcakes and just assemble the bouquet.
-You can be as creative as you like with your selection of containers – flower pots look great, but small baskets or giant mugs would work too.
+Those who don’t have time for baking cupcakes or are not good at baking can buy a batch of already made and frosted cupcakes and assemble the bouquet.
+You can be as creative as you like with your selection of containers!
+Flower pots look great, but small baskets or even giant mugs would work too.

 Those who have good baking and piping skills can create even more stunning bouquets.
-There are all sorts of pretty flowers that can be piped on top of a cupcake – hydrangeas, plumerias, carnations etc. Doing everything from a scratch will take a bit of time, but the effort will be well worth.
+There are all sorts of floral piping designs you can put on top of the cupcakes!
+Hydrangeas, plumerias, carnations, etc., would look beautiful.
+Doing everything from scratch will take a bit of time, but the effort will be well worth it.

 Deluxe Oreo Flowers

-Want another homemade Mother’s Day gift that looks impressive, tastes fabulous, but is super simple to make?
-Here is an idea from Bird’s Party – chocolate dipped Oreo cookies that are crafted to look like pretty flowers.
-A box of these fancy cookies is something that all the women in your life would be happy to receive, not only your mom – mother-in-law, daughter, sister and your female friends.
+Want another homemade Mother’s Day gift that looks impressive and tastes fabulous but super simple to make?
+Here is an idea from Bird’s Party: chocolate-dipped Oreo cookies that look like pretty flowers.
+A box of these fancy cookies is something that all the women in your life would be happy to receive, not only your mom but also your mother-in-law, daughter, sister, and your female friends.

-These average-looking cookies are transformed into artful, gourmet-like treats with the help of a simple and a couple of packs of red and pink candy melts.
-Candy melts are microwaveable, really easy to work with and set up fast, which means that you can make your Mother’s Day gift in no time.
+These average-looking cookies are transformed into artful, gourmet-like treats with the help of a simple Oreo mold and a couple of packs of red and pink candy melts.
+Candy melts are microwaveable, really easy to work with, and set up fast, which means that you can make your Mother’s Day gift in no time.
 The other nice thing about candy melts is that they come in many different colors, so you customize the cookies to match your mom's taste.
-Oreo mold

 Place the cookies in a box or a bag and finish off your present with a pretty gift tag.
 You can download gift tags for free from many websites.